CaseyHaralson/pinkyring-server-template/README.md

 ### Exploring Everything

-After docker has everything running, you should have access to the following services:
+After docker has everything running (several of the containers will wait until the prisma service stops before they themselves run), you should have access to the following services:

 - Graphql Server: http://localhost:4000/graphql
   - queries and mutations